Poetry written in both Chinese and English by author.

 Responses written in Chinese and English by Steve. 答案都由陈波亲自写。

 1. Why did you choose to share these two poems with the international world?

-I hoped these China-specific topics could be realized by international readers, and for myself, I just hoped for my poetry to reach an international audience.
+I hoped these China-specific topics could be realized by international readers.

 2. What's your background as a writer?
 As a non-writer?